Web Design

 © Interaction Design Foundation, CC BY-SA 4.0

 Responsive Web Design (a.k.a.
-"Responsive" or "Responsive Design") is an approach to design web content that appears regardless of the resolution governed by the device.
+"Responsive" or "Responsive Design") is an approach to designing web content that appears regardless of the resolution governed by the device.
 It’s typically accomplished with viewport breakpoints (resolution cut-offs for when content scales to that view).
 The viewports should adjust logically on tablets, phones, and desktops of any resolution.

 In responsive design, you can define rules for how the content flows and how the layout changes based on the size range of the screen.